lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 ### Numeric Cores

 - Take any number with four or more digits.
 Withotu changing the sequence, split that number into four smaller numbers (ex: `86455` becomes `8` `6` `45` `5`)
-- Next, assign each a different color, resulting in a valid mathematicla equation that produces the smalles whole number possible.
+- Next, assign each a different color, resulting in a valid mathematical equation that produces the smallest whole number possible.
 The first number should always be assigned teal to begin with a postive number. (ex: `+ 8 - 6 x 45 / 5`)
 - If the result is a number with more than three digits, repeat the above process.
 The final number you obtain that is less than four digits is considered the "numeric core" of the larger number. (ex: `18`)

 Examples: